-

 All done!

-06/05/2021 at 06:05 • 0 commentsThat cheap plastic box I ordered on Amazon took quite some time to be delivered... until I realized it was shipped from China.
+06/05/2021 at 06:05 • 0 commentsThe cheap plastic box I ordered on Amazon took quite some time to arrive... until I realized it was shipped from China.

 The size is just perfect.
-I cut a few holes, one for plugging in an USB C cable (to allow direct reprogramming without having to take everything out of the box), one to pass the cable from the air conditioner and I added a small light pipe so the microcontroller LEDs could be seen.
-All was fixed using my best friend number 2, hot glue.
+I cut a few holes, one for plugging in a USB-C cable (to allow direct reprogramming without having to take everything out of the box), one for the cable from the air conditioner, and I added a small light pipe so the microcontroller LEDs could be seen.
+Everything was secured using my best friend number 2, hot glue.

-The final result looks like this (case hold with blu tack):
+The final result looks like this (the case held with Blu Tack):

-I may redo the cable that connects to the air conditioner motherboard but for the time being, I'm happy with how it looks.
+I may redo the cable that connects to the air conditioner motherboard, but for now, I'm happy with how it looks.

 -